3sztof/3sztof.github.io/content/posts/using-claude-code-with-bedrock/index.md

 Claude Code is a powerful CLI tool that allows you to interact with Claude AI models directly from your terminal.
 This guide will walk you through setting up Claude Code to work with Amazon Bedrock as the backend provider.

+## What is Claude Code?

+Claude Code is a powerful CLI tool that brings Claude's AI capabilities to your terminal.
+It provides an interactive coding assistant that understands your local files and can help with various software engineering tasks.

+Check out this video for a quick overview of Claude Code in action:

+{{< youtube AJpK3YTTKZ4 >}}

 ## Prerequisites

 - AWS account with [Bedrock access enabled](https://docs.aws.amazon.com/bedrock/latest/userguide/setting-up.html)